Township (video game): Co-op

-After reaching a certain level, players need to select and join a cooperative where they can meet like-minded people.
+After reaching a certain level, players can select and join a cooperative where they can meet like-minded people.
 Players can request supplies or give their supplies to those in need in the co-op.

 Periodically, co-op regattas take place.
 Parties need to complete chosen tasks in a given time to collect points.

 Commercial and reception

-Township was launched in 2011 as a freemium social game on Google+, and later it was adopted for Facebook.
-After redesigning, it was also launched on smartphones and became the first mobile game from the developer Playrix — it was released for iOS in 2012 and for Android in 2013.
-During the first six years, the developers have implemented more than sixty updates.
+Township was launched in 2011 as a freemium social game on Google+, and later, it was adopted for Facebook.
+After redesigning, it was also launched on smartphones, and became the first mobile game from the developer Playrix; it was released for iOS in 2012 and for Android in 2013.
+During the first six years, the developers implemented more than sixty updates.
 For example, they completely changed the in-game graphics in 2015.
 In addition, the number of levels increased from maximum of 38 levels to 90.
 In November 2019, the developers launched an in-game analog of the Season Pass called Professor's Experiments, which resulted in a one-time 22% increase in sales.

-By 2016, the mobile game had over a million daily active users only in China.
+By 2016, the mobile game had over a million daily active users in China alone.
 The number of daily users worldwide exceeded 3.5 million in 2020.
 The audience was divided roughly equally between iOS and Android devices.
 By 2021, the game was downloaded more than 248 million times, the developer's profit, excluding the seller's commission, was more than 849 million.
 Together with Klondike Adventures by Vizor, Township makes up 40% of the addressable tycoon market.

 Township has received mostly positive customer and critical reviews.
 Since 2013, Township, as well as other Playrix's games had consistently been rated as one of the Top 15 or Top 50 grossing charts in more than 50 countries worldwide.
 Township was named one of the Best Mac Games of the Year in 2014.
 Additionally, the game has been listed multiple times in the Top-50 grossing games for iPad and the Top 100 for iPhone.

-Criticism
+Advertisement criticism

-Township, as with other games made by Playrix such as Homescapes, has been criticized for advertisements displaying misleading images and scenes that are not related to or otherwise misrepresent the core gameplay.
+Township, as with other games made by Playrix such as Homescapes and Gardenscapes: New Acres, has been criticized for advertisements displaying misleading images and scenes that are not related to or otherwise misrepresent the core gameplay.
 However, according to the Australian Council on Children and the Media, no advertising and product placement was found inside the game itself.